 Darren Barrington, one of welding contractors working on the Jemena project said, "On this job, we were doing two joints a day comfortably."

-The dual wire feeder capabilities of the Power Wave/STT® power source also enabled efficient switching between processes.
+The dual wire feeder capabilities of the Power Wave®/ STT® power source also enabled efficient switching between processes.

-"For this project it is was extremely important to have good toughness of the weld joints," said Jemena's Welding Engineer, Paul Grace, " and the Lincoln Electric G70M had good strength matching with Charpy Impact Testing delivering toughness averages of 100J at -10 degrees.
+"For this project it is was extremely important to have good toughness of the weld joints," Grace noted "and the Lincoln Electric G70M had good strength matching with Charpy Impact Testing delivering toughness averages of 100J at -10°.
 Such good toughness assisted with stress analysis and improved allowable discontinuity size."